 Excerpts from a report that provides a detailed analysis of employers' priorities

 for the kinds of learning today's college students need to succeed in today's economy:

 Employers recognize capacities that cut across majors as critical to a candidate's

 Employers recognize the importance of liberal education and the liberal arts.

 For more information, visit the links below:

-- Binghamton Career Development Center: Choosing a Major or Career
+- Binghamton Fleishman Center for Career and Professional Development: Choosing a Major or Career

 - Transferable Skills Quick Reference Guide (34.5kb pdf)